 Credit/Contact hours are considered e-learning when technology is the primary mode of instruction for the course (i.e., more than 50 percent of the course content is delivered electronically).
-This 50-percent-rule matches a criterion used for the inclusion of courses in the SREB's Electronic Campus and SACS' definition of what they call non-face-to-face (distance) education.
-If your state uses some rule other than the 50-percent rule, please note it in a comment on the sheet.
+This "more-than-50-percent-rule" matches a criterion used for the inclusion of courses in the SREB's Electronic Campus and the SACS' definition of what they refer to as non-face-to-face (distance) education.
+If your state uses some rule other than the more-than-50-percent rule, please note it in a comment on the sheet.

-Report credit/contact hours generated in a calendar year through traditional instruction (i.e., significant site attendance is required and less than 50 percent of the course is delivered electronically).
+Report credit/contact hours generated in a calendar year through traditional instruction (i.e., substantial site attendance is required and 50 percent or less of the course is delivered electronically).
 Separately report those generated on-campus and those generated off the main campus.
 Please note that the calendar year used for reporting in Part 5 is the same as Part 4.
-Enter data for all of the following terms that are applicable: Winter 2013, Spring 2013, Summer 2013, and Fall 2013.
-(Those states that include two half summer terms in their fiscal year should combine the appropriate two half terms in the Summer 2013 column.)
+Enter data for all of the following terms that are applicable: Winter 2014, Spring 2014, Summer 2014, and Fall 2014.
+(Those states that include two half summer terms in their fiscal year should combine the appropriate two half terms in the Summer 2014 column.)